GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 Parameters
 ----------

-Several parameters are automatically assigned and can be used by *mainscript* in making the frame plot.
+Several parameters are automatically assigned and can be used by *mainscript* and the optional *backgroundscript* and *foregroundscript* scripts in making the frame plot.
-GMT_MOVIE_FRAME: The current frame number,
-GMT_MOVIE_NFRAMES: The total number of frames,
 GMT_MOVIE_WIDTH: The width of the paper,
 GMT_MOVIE_HEIGHT: The height of the paper,
 GMT_MOVIE_DPU: The current dots-per-unit.
+In addition, the *mainscript* also has access to additional parameters
+GMT_MOVIE_FRAME: The current frame number,
+GMT_MOVIE_NFRAMES: The total number of frames
+Finally, if a *timefile* was given then variables GMT_MOVIE_VAL1, GMT_MOVIE_VAL2, etc are also set, one per column in *timefile*.

-Furthermore, the scripts will be able to find any files in the starting directory as well as files produced by *mainscript* and the optional scripts set via **-S**.
+Furthermore, the scripts will be able to find any files present in the starting directory as well as any new files produced by *mainscript* and the optional scripts set via **-S**.

 Examples
 --------